Ensemble learning of pathology foundation models for precision oncology: RESULTS

 In addition to mutation status prediction, we further evaluated ELF on a continuous regression task for predicting aneuploidy scores.
 Aneuploidy, when cells harbor abnormal numbers of chromosomes, is a near-universal characteristic of tumor cells with significant clinical implications and for which reliable biomarkers are lacking.
 Aneuploidy is also inversely correlated with the expression of immune-related genes and a marker of immune evasion and resistance to immunotherapy\cite{taylor2018genomic}.
 We evaluated this task using the pan-cancer TCGA dataset, comprising 8,819 patients across 32 cancer types, with aneuploidy scores obtained from a prior study\cite{taylor2018genomic}.
-The results showed that ELF achieved better performance than three existing methods across three regression evaluation metrics (\textbf{\cref{fig:figure3}d} the first three panels).
-Specifically, ELF achieved the highest Pearson correlation (0.645 ± 0.014), the lowest mean squared error (40.308 ± 1.687), and the greatest coefficient of determination ($R^2$ = 0.414 ± 0.018); all pairwise improvements were significant at $P$ < 0.01.
+The results showed that ELF achieved better performance than three existing methods across three regression evaluation metrics (Figure~3\textbf{D}, first three panels).
+Specifically, ELF achieved the highest Pearson correlation (0.645 \(\pm\) 0.014), the lowest mean squared error (40.308 \(\pm\) 1.687), and the greatest coefficient of determination (\(R^{2}\) = 0.414 \(\pm\) 0.018).